syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 ### CurrentCellEndEdit

 The [CurrentCellEndEdit]() event occurs when the CurrentCell exits the edit mode.
-The [DataGridCurrentCellEndEditEventArgs]() has following members which provides information for `SfDataGrid.CurrentCellEndEdit` event:
+The [DataGridCurrentCellEndEditEventArgs]() has following members that provides information for `SfDataGrid.CurrentCellEndEdit` event:

  * [RowColumnIndex](): Gets the current row and column index of the DataGrid.
  * [Cancel](): When this member set to ‘true’, the event is canceled and the edited value is not committed in the underlying collection.